NIGMS Diversity Supplement Program

 Timeline for Submissions and Awards

-Applications submitted in the current fiscal year that receive a favorable review will be funded in the same fiscal year, if funds are available.
-If funds are no longer available in the current fiscal year, applications will be held for funding in the following fiscal year, with an earliest start date of December 1.
+Applications submitted by May 31 that receive a favorable review will be funded in the same fiscal year, if funds are available.
+If funds are no longer available, applications will be held for funding in the following fiscal year, with a typical earliest start date of December 1, depending on the availability of funds.

 Application Instructions